paoloo/paoloo.github.io/_posts/2018-04-30-generatins-small-elf-binaries-for-fun-and-profit.md

 paolo@kabbalah:~$
 </pre>

-As we could see, the binary was ok but was too big(**4.7kb**), we have to make it better, but first I want to install on my macbook.
-To install it on my OSX sierra was a little tricky as pip3 version was not working.
+As we can see, the binary was ok but too big(**4.7kb**), we have to improve it but first I want to install everything on my macbook.
+To install the environment on my `OSX sierra` was a little tricky as pip3 version was not working.
 I solved with:

 <pre class="brush: plain; title: ; notranslate" title="">$ python3 -m pip install git+https://github.com/arthaud/python3-pwntools.git
 </pre>

 after installed, I also had to install **nasm** with **brew install nasm**.
-So, now I had a functional environment but the binary was still too big.
-Then, I start to look for some elf binary templates to hack into.
-After check /usr/include/elf.h, _readelf_ and data from generated asm from _pwn_, I endded up with the following script:
+So, I had a working environment.
+The binary tho was still too big.
+Then, I start to look for some `elf` binary templates to hack into.
+After checking `/usr/include/elf.h`, _readelf_ and data from generated asm from _pwn_, I endded up with the following script:

 <pre class="brush: python; title: ; notranslate" title="">import os, random, subprocess, string
 from pwn import *